 - Non-legislative communications with governmental officials: Many nonprofits do and should interact with government agencies and officials, and those lines of communications should not be stifled.
-If the topic of the communication is not legislative in nature, or if the organization does not take a position on the legislation, these interactions are not lobbying.13 - Communications with members that do not include a call to action: An organization can inform its members about specific or proposed legislation and take a position on that legislation.
-That activity is not lobbying unless it also includes a call to action.14 - Communication on issues: Examinations of broad social, economic or similar problems are not lobbying, even if they are directed toward the general public, if there is no call to action.15
+If the topic of the communication is not legislative in nature, or if the organization does not take a position on the legislation, these interactions are not lobbying. - Communications with members that do not include a call to action: An organization can inform its members about specific or proposed legislation and take a position on that legislation.
+That activity is not lobbying unless it also includes a call to action. - Communication on issues: Examinations of broad social, economic or similar problems are not lobbying, even if they are directed toward the general public, if there is no call to action.

-12. How should an organization count an "advocacy day" at City Hall or in Albany?
+12. How should an organization using the expenditures test count an "advocacy day" at City Hall or in Albany?

 Because the goal of an "advocacy day" usually includes influencing legislation, any expenses with the event should be counted, including staff time and any expenses such as food and buses for staff and volunteers.
-Assuming an organization does not compensate volunteers, volunteer time does not need to be reported.
+Assuming an organization does not compensate volunteers, volunteer time does not need to be reported by an organization using the expenditures test.